safesoftware/FMETraining/ServerAdmin5Customization/Exercise2_WorkspaceVersioning.md

 Your GIS department has two staff members that regularly author and make changes to their own workspaces and others when necessary.
 On a few occasions, changes were made to workspaces that caused a workspace to fail after the edit was made.
 The original working workspace was not backed up and was lost.
 This resulted in extra time to uncover the cause and restore the previous working workspace.

 Your Management has learned about the new Version Control feature in FME Server and wonder if it might reduce these issues from occurring.
-Your task is to enable Version Control and ensure it is functioning properly.
+Your task is to enable Version Control and ensure it is functioning correctly.

 ---